BeardedFish/vscode-apache-dispatcher-config-language-support/server/documentation/FARM_FILTER_URL.md

-The `/url` proeprty is used to filter the request based on its URL.
+The `/url` property is used to filter the request based on its URL.

 ---